kk289/Java-Automation-OpenBrowser/README.md

 2. Choose [Maven](https://en.wikipedia.org/wiki/Apache_Maven#:~:text=Maven%20is%20a%20build%20automation,%2C%20Scala%2C%20and%20other%20languages.&text=Maven%20is%20built%20using%20a,application%20controllable%20through%20standard%20input.)
 3. In Project SDK box, make sure you have latest version of java "JDK"
 ![CreateProject](OpenBrowser/Image/_1CreateProject.png)
-4. Give a name to your project, like "OpenBrowser"
+4. Click Next, and give a name to your project, like "OpenBrowser"
 5. Since we are just testing the browsers, we don't need "main" folder inside "src".
 6. Now create a package inside src/java/ and name it "openChrome" then create a class inside it, name it "TestChrome"
 7. Create a package inside src/java/ and name it "openFirefox" then create a class inside it, name it "TestFirefox"